-Commercial cyclotrons of the energy range of $10 \div 30$ MeV are widely used in isotope production and other applications.
-H- cyclotrons with an internal ion source mostly used for PET isotope production.
-Beam current is moderate ($70 \div 100 \mu$ A).
-A 30 MeV protons of 1.3 mA are extracted from cyclotron TR30.
-3 mA beam of H- ions were accelerated to 1 MeV in the central region model cyclotron at TRIUMF [2].
+Commercial cyclotrons of the energy range of 10430 MeV are widely used in isotope production and other applications.
+H^{\uparrow} cyclotrons with an internal ion source mostly used for PET isotope production.
+Beam current is moderate (704100 μ A).
+A 30 MeV proton beam of up to 1 mA current is extracted from cyclotron TR30.
+3 mA beam of H^{\uparrow} ions were accelerated to 1 MeV at the central region model at TRIUMF [4].

-TR18/9 cyclotron ("Adanced Cyclotrons" - former EBCO, Canada) can be considered as a prototype of a charger of HESR high voltage platform providing some modifications will be done.
-The high performance version of external H- CUSP ion source is available on market [3,4].
-15 mA of H- ions will be injected into cyclotron in order to extract 1mA of 8 MeV H- beam.
-Injection transmission drops twice when the beam emittance is increases from 0.3π to 0.8π mm·mrad [5,6].
+TR18/9 (EBCO Techn.
+Canada) can be considered as a prototype of a charger of HESR high voltage platform providing some modifications will be done.
+The high performance version of external H CUSP ion source is available on market [1,2].
+To extract over 1mA of 8 MeV H ions 15 mA of beam will be injected into cyclotron.
+The beam injection transmission drops twice when the beam emittance is increases from 0.3π to 0.8π mm·mr [3,5].
+H ions will be extracted without charge exchange.
+Electrostatic deflectors and a passive magnetic channel are employed A positive DC voltage of up to 50 kV will be applied.
+Operating gas pressure in the vacuum chamber should be better than $5\cdot10^{-8}$ Torr in order to prevent cold discharge inside the vacuum chamber and to minimize gas stripping of negative ions.